daveB1978/PREPAIR/README.md

 ![S4_demo1](demodata1/S4.png)

 ### Example: PREPAIR_demo2.m
 In this example, PREPAIR will run the entire pipeline and display the spectrogram and the power spectra of the magnitude data before and after correction.
-In the folder demodata2 are plots for three subjects.
+We included in the folder demodata2 plots for three subjects.

 To reproduce the plots below, please download the magnitude, mask and phase files of subject S4TR1020MB4 in the 3TWB_2 dataset of the [PREPAIR dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/YO6NHE).
 For subject S4,the respiratory fundamental frequency is at ~0.28 Hz and the cardiac fundamental frequency is at ~1.53 Hz.